elivz/FrontendStarterKit/README.md

 ### Initial Setup

-The front-end build process required Node v0.10.0 or higher.
-Once Node is installed, run the following commands to install all project dependancies:
+The front-end build process requires Node v4.0.0 or higher.
+Once Node is installed, run the following command from the project root to install all the build-process dependancies:

     npm install